Holiday Calendar & Heritage Months

-April is Autism Awareness Month, established to raise awareness about and acceptance of the developmental disability that impacts an individual’s experience of the world around them
+April is Autism Acceptance Month, established to raise awareness about and acceptance of the developmental disability that impacts an individual’s experience of the world around them

 April 2: World Autism Awareness Day, created to raise awareness around the globe

-April 2–May 2 (sundown to sundown): Ramadan, an Islamic holiday marked by fasting, praise, prayer, and devotion to Islam
+April 2–May 2 (sunrise to sundown): Ramadan, an Islamic holiday marked by fasting, praise, prayer, and devotion to Islam

 April 10: Palm Sunday, a Christian holiday commemorating the entry of Jesus into Jerusalem.
 It takes place on the last Sunday of Lent, at the beginning of the Holy Week.